technyon/nuki_hub/README.md

 ## Supported devices

 <b>Supported ESP32 devices:</b>
-- All ESP32 models with WIFI and BLE which are supported by Arduino Core 2.0.17 should work.
-Tested builds are provided for the ESP32, ESP32-S3 and ESP32-C3.
+- Nuki Hub is compiled against all ESP32 models with Wi-Fi and Bluetooh Low Energy (BLE) which are supported by ESP-IDF 5.1.4 and Arduino Core 3.0.1.
-- Untested builds are provided for the ESP32-Solo1.
+- Tested stable builds are provided for the ESP32, ESP32-S3 and ESP32-C3.
+- Support for the ESP32-C6 is ***HIGHLY*** experimental.
+Expect frequent crashes, especially when running Nuki Hub paired as an app (when not using in Hybrid mode).
+Pairing is also not supported yet and needs to be done manually on the /advanced page of the web configurator.

 <b>Not supported ESP32 devices:</b>
+- The ESP32-Solo1 is not supported by ESP-IDF 5.1 and as such is currently not supported, starting with Nuki Hub 8.36.
+Support might be added back in the future.
 - The ESP32-S2 has no BLE and as such can't run Nuki Hub.
-- The ESP32-C6 and ESP32-H2 are not supported by Arduino Core 2.0.17 and as such Nuki Hub is not compiled against these targets (at this time).
+- The ESP32-H2 has no Wi-FI and Nuki Hub is not compiled against this target because of this (at this time).

 <b>Supported Nuki devices:</b>
 - Nuki Smart Lock 1.0